 Approaches to Track and Highlight the Successes of Our Grantees [HRA Members Meeting, Chicago, Fall 2023]

-This session will discuss the use of alternative measures to track success in evaluating and highlighting the impact of grant funding – both during the grant term and post award.
-During this session we will learn strategies for collecting data from grantees and alumni to tracking research progress, and professional transitions (especially moving institutions or sectors).
-HRA member organizations will share measures (with a focus on “alternative metrics”) they use to track success and how they collect that data.
-Examples include patents/IP, follow on funding, career growth, publications (Altmetrics), research networks/collaborations, and/or policy or guidelines.
+This session discussed the use of alternative measures to track success in evaluating and highlighting the impact of grant funding – both during the grant term and post award.
+During this session we learned strategies for collecting data from grantees and alumni to tracking research progress, and professional transitions.
+HRA member organizations shared measures they use to track success and how they collect that data.

 Jennifer Chang, PhD

 Eric Byron Fix-Monda Endowed Professor | The Ohio State University Department of Economics